 Salem

 Incorporated in 2010, Notch was the country’s first brewer of exclusively session beer, beer with a lower alcohol content (between three and five percent alcohol by volume), making it highly drinkable and refreshing.
-At their brewery, find eight to fourteen beers on tap, snacks like sausage and cheese boards, and a biergarten open year-round.
-Or, book their private mobile biergarten experience and they’ll bring the beer straight to your event.
+At their Salem brewery, find eight to fourteen beers on tap, snacks like sausage and cheese boards, and a beer garden open year-round.
+They have a location in Brighton now, and they’re also brewing a couple of non-alcoholic beers, too.

 Best At: Session beer